thdk/package-changed/README.md

   --cwd [cwd]                 Current working directory.
-  --hash-filename [filename]  Filename where hash of dependencies will be written to --lockfile                  Include package-lock.json content in hash -h, --help                  display help for command
+  --hash-filename [filename]  Filename where hash of dependencies will be written to --lockfile                  Include package-lock.json content in hash --skip-write-hash           Skip writing new hash to .packagehash file -h, --help                  display help for command

 Commands: